dabblelab/building-discord-bots-with-twilio-autopilot/README.md

 ## Course Outline

-The course walks through building a **Discord** bot that lets users get answers to frequently asked questions. **Twilio Autopilot** provides the AI for answering the questions, and **Replit.com** is used to host the bot code and for proxying requests between Discord and Autopilot.
+The course walks through building a **Discord** bot that lets users get answers to frequently asked questions. **Twilio Autopilot** provides the AI for answering the questions, and **Replit.com** is used for hosting a web service to proxy requests between Discord and Autopilot.

 At high level, there are five topics covered.